 Reid emphasised how entrepreneurs should think pretty seriously about which rules you can throw out, in order to get your larger scale-up round of financing.
-He emphasised the need to solve as a few and as important problems as possible and don’t try and solve them all at once.
+He emphasised the need to solve as few and as important problems as possible and don’t try and solve them all at once.

-Hoffman talked about the importance of OODA loops, a fighter pilot’s term that stands for Observe, Orient, Decide and Act.
+He talked about the importance of OODA loops, a fighter pilot’s term that stands for Observe, Orient, Decide and Act.
 Just as the fighter pilots that have a faster OODA loop have a higher chance of survival, so do startup companies.
-“Individuals and organizations throughout the Valley talk about their OODA loop, their learning, the speed at which they are moving, etc. because they feel that that speed is critical,” said Hoffman.
+“Individuals and organizations throughout the Valley talk about their OODA loop, their learning, the speed at which they are moving, etc. because they feel that that speed is critical,” said Reid.